 Apache Solr is a popular open source search platform that uses the Apache Lucene search engine.
 It is used at the enterprise level by many high-volume websites and applications.

 An XML Entity Expansion flaw (XXE) was found in Lucene; this type of flaw typically allows an attacker to bypass security restrictions and access sensitive data.
 In this particular case the XXE also exposed a Java class that would allow construction of an object with an event listener, which would then permit arbitrary code to be run when the event was triggered.
 Together, these two factors would result in unauthenticated Remote Code Execution (RCE).
 Both factors must be present for this to result in Remote Code Execution; either piece without the other results in less severe impact.

 The XXE is achieved through a flaw in the XML query parser in Lucene.
-The feature was introduced in version 5.1, and the flaw, which permits doctype declaration and special entities in the document, was introduced at that time.
-Products that ship versions earlier than 5.1 do not have that XML parser, and are not susceptible to the XXE flaw.
-Further, products that do not use or expose the XML parsing features to users are not vulnerable.
+The flaw permits doctype declaration and special entities in the query XML document.
+However, products that do not use or expose the XML parsing features to users are not vulnerable.

 The RCE is achieved by using Solr's Config API add-listener function to create a RunExecutableListener which can be triggered by a commit event.
 The listener's embedded command can invoke a URL, call an application, or run a script.
 While not considered a flaw in itself, the Config API is a feature that should not normally be exposed to unauthorized users, and in this case, makes the potential impact of the XXE much worse.
 This API is only present in Solr, not Lucene.
 Products that do not use or expose Solr to users are not vulnerable.

 See the Impact tab for affected Red Hat Products.